spinecone/build-a-bot-workshop/write_unit_tests.md

 * If a sentence is longer than 140 characters, the bot will tweet up to 140 characters of it.
 * After tweeting, the bot will remove the text it just tweeted from the book file.

-Depending on the changes you made to personalize your bot, these tests probably aren't valid anymore.
 You can run the tests with ```python3 tests.py```.
+However, depending on the changes you made to personalize your bot, these tests probably aren't valid anymore.
+Let's go over how these basic tests work, and you can change them to fit your bot.